MANIFEST

 • The input/output of tokens from TEX and reverse action is one of the functions of the CCCP protocol.

-• Works transparently for the user, so they can use a token from one CCP for the purposes of another CCP.
+• Works seamlessly for the user, so they can use a token from one CCP for the purposes of another CCP.

 Each CCP can issue one or more tokens.
 Multiple networks imply the issuance of multiple tokens – a factor that can result in considerable inconvenience to users.
 To solve this problem, the CCP Token Exchange (TEX) will act as a decentralized exchange service.
-Other networks can register in this network and introduce their tokens into it via the CCCP protocol and then exchange any of them for any others.
-This service allows regular users to use one token for payments in other networks through an implicit automatic exchange of one token for another.
+Other networks can register in this network and introduce their tokens into it via the CCCP protocol.
+This service allows regular users to spend one token for payments in other networks through an implicit automatic exchange of one token for another.

 The Fair CCP

-• Each platform is similar to App Store / PlayMarket / Steam / Tracker etc.
+• Each store is similar to App Store / PlayMarket / Steam / Torrent Tracker etc.

 • Product publishing.